- Formal Name:

 At regular intervals to monitor; as needed to detect low or toxic concentrations

-The level of phenytoin in the blood must be maintained within a narrow therapeutic range.
+Phenytoin blood testing is ordered because phenytoin blood levels must be maintained within a narrow therapeutic range.
 If levels are too low, the affected person may experience seizures; if they are too high, the person may experience symptoms associated with phenytoin toxicity.
 These may include loss of balance and falling, involuntary eye movement from side to side (nystagmus), confusion, slurred speech, tremors, and low blood pressure.

 Phenytoin’s total effect can be unpredictable.
 Dosages must be adjusted slowly until a steady concentration in the blood is reached.
-The actual amount of drug that it takes to reach this steady state will vary from person to person and may change over time.
-Health practitioners must also watch for side effects and adverse reactions during initial dosage adjustment and over time.
-In some cases, the severity of side effects may make it necessary to consider another anti-seizure medication.
+The time to attain a steady-state level of phenytoin may vary from several days to several weeks because of substantial variations among patients in the amount of time it takes to metabolize phenytoin.
+Healthcare practitioners must also watch for side effects and adverse reactions during initial dosage adjustment and over time.
+In some cases, the severity of side effects may make it necessary to consider treating a patient with an alternative anti-seizure medication.